dpgil/tstorage-rs/README.md

                                                                                            Writable

 Data points from t=300 to 500 would be inserted into one of the two memory partitions.
 An insert window can be set to further restrict tolerance for data points.
 If a data point were inserted with a timestamp beyond t=500, a new partition would be created to support that data point, and the partition responsible for points t=300 to 400 would no longer be writable and would soon be flushed (on the next `sweep_interval`).

+If a new partition were to be inserted with a timestamp t=750, for example, three new partitions would be created: one empty one for t=500 to 600, another empty one for t=600 to 700, and then one for t=700 to 800, where the point would be inserted.
+This can cause problems if a data point is inserted far into the future, so the database supports setting a limit on how far into the future a point can be inserted.

 The asynchronous loop that flushes partitions also handles partition expiry to avoid running out of memory or disk space.
 Originally, partitions were flushed and expired synchronously when new partitions were created, but that ended up slowing insertion since the insert wouldn't complete until the new partition was created, a partition was flushed, and the oldest partition was deleted.
 Flushing partitions involves writing all data points in a partition to a file on disk which can be CPU intensive.